-• Delicious field breakfast and lunch catered by Bear's Brew in Gardiner, MT Hot beverage service • In-park and local pick-up, transportation via a 14passenger minibus and/or transit van Pick-ups only available in Gardiner, MT (up to 10 miles out of town) and Mammoth Hot Springs • Eight hours of educational programming with a Yellowstone Forever Field Educator • High powered scopes and binoculars · Field equipment, to include trekking poles Gratuities for the Yellowstone Forever Field Educators are not included in the program costs but are recommended and greatly appreciated.
+- Delicious field breakfast and lunch catered by Bear's Brew in Gardiner, MT - · Hot beverage service - In-park and local pick-up, transportation via a 14passenger minibus and/or transit van - Pick-ups only available in Gardiner, MT (up to 10 miles out of town) and Mammoth Hot Springs - Eight hours of educational programming with a Yellowstone Forever Field Educator - · 8:00 a.m. to 4:00 p.m. - · High powered scopes and binoculars - · Field equipment, as needed